ray-project/ray/doc/source/data/key-concepts.rst

 Reading Data
 ============

-Datasets uses Ray tasks to read data from remote storage.
-Each read task reads its assigned files and produces an output block:
+Datasets uses Ray tasks to read data from remote storage in parallel.
+Each read task reads one or more files and produces an output block:

 .. image:: images/dataset-read.svg
    :align: center